adonisjs/v5-docs/content/guides/database/introduction.md

 ```

 ## Closing connections
 You can close the opened database connections using the `.close` method.
-Usually, you should let the connections stay for better performance, unless you are have a specific reason for closing them.
+Usually, you should let the connections stay for better performance unless you have a specific reason for closing them.

 ```ts
 // Close a specific connection